biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

        1755 + 0 singletons (0.51% : N/A)
        0 + 0 with mate mapped to a different chr
        0 + 0 with mate mapped to a different chr (mapQ>=5)

+* Print the base coverage per position

+For this we can use `samtools mpileup`.
+The output of this command is explained [here](http://www.htslib.org/doc/samtools-mpileup.html).
+You can `samtools mpileup` by doing:

+        m_jan2020@mjan2020VirtualBox:~$ samtools mpileup -f /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa SAMEA2569438.chr10.sorted.bam |less

+Now, let's try a combination of commands that is more complex to print all positions having a coverage >=10:

+        m_jan2020@mjan2020VirtualBox:~$ samtools mpileup -f /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa SAMEA2569438.chr10.sorted.bam | awk '{if ($4>=20) print}' | less

 ### Alignment post-processing
 The alignment file in the BAM format needs a series of post-processing steps that are required for variant discovery.
 The different steps that are shown here will produce an analysis-ready BAM file that can be used in the following module of this course